orblivion/ntfy/.sandstorm/README_DETAILS.md

 ## Other

-* Which apps work?
+* Which apps and services work?
-    * List the apps here so we can keep testing them.
+    * List them under Validate so we can keep testing them.
     * Watch the database.
 See if it sees notifications for those apps.
 * Security
     * Make sure I can't somehow get the offer template via the API.
 Try opening it in a browser to see.